 What the manufacturers don't tell you

-LEDs create heat, lots of heat!
+LEDs create heat, lots of heat.
 The more current running through an LED, then more heat is produced.
 LEDs are more inefficient when they are pushed at higher currents.
 Five years ago, most 18650 battery based flashlights/torches for light painters could output approximately 1000 lumens, which is sufficient for most light painting scenes.
-Timer or temperature based brightness step-downs (dimming) would usually take 3-4 minutes to occur, and some lights such as the Convoy S2+ didn't even step-down in brightness and just got very hot.
+Timer or temperature based brightness step-downs (dimming) would usually take 3-4 minutes to occur, if at all.
 Thus it was possible to create light trails over and over again, and not worry too much about the light dimming half way through your light painting scene.
 This is still the case for most 18650/21700 flashlights up to around 1,200 lumens.

 Are more lumens always better?